benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Discrete Train-Test Splitter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We provide functions to create temporal splits of the discrete time iterators.
 These functions return train and test data iterators which split the original iterator using a fix ratio.
 Snapshots from the earlier time periods from the training dataset and snapshots from the later periods form the test dataset.
 This way temporal forecasts can be evaluated in a real life like scenario.
+The function ``discrete_train_tes_split`` takes either a ``StaticGraphDiscreteSignal`` or a ``DynamicGraphDiscreteSignal`` and returns two iterattors according to the split ratio specified by ``train_ratio``.

 .. code-block:: python